MahmoudMabrok/QuranyApp/README.md

 *solution*
 at Manifiest
 ``` XML
     <application
         android:usesCleartextTraffic="true"

         ></application>
 ```
 - **Unrelated histories Unable to merge**
-I have tried to make repo clonable and run without problem but i lost all 63 commit.
+I have tried to make repo clonable and run without problem but i lost all **63 commit**.
-Alhumdllah now developers can clone&fork&pull and help us to develop app.
+Alhumdllah now developers can **clone & fork & pull** and help us to develop app.

 - **Update UI after finish downloading** after returning from download activity it is good to load data, I have tried play with lifecycle but not work.